Guy Simonds: Assessment

 Randall Wakelam says, "Canadian biographies and memoirs carry two themes: innovative and hard driving commander; cold and uninspiring leader."
 Terry Copp suggests, "overwhelming self-confidence and a degree of arrogance which did not encourage expressions of dissent.
 Simonds did not attempt to lead; he sought only to command."
-The American General of the Army Omar Bradley called Simonds the "best of the Canadian generals" while the British Lieutenant-General Sir Brian Horrocks described Simonds as "a first class commander with a most original brain and full of initiative."
+US Army General Omar Bradley called Simonds the "best of the Canadian generals", while the British Lieutenant-General Sir Brian Horrocks described Simonds as "a first class commander with a most original brain and full of initiative."
 Simonds's friend and superior for much of the last two years of the war, General Sir Miles Dempsey, believed Simonds in Normandy to be "the best of my Corps Commanders."

 In his book, The Normandy Campaign, Victor Brooks lists Simonds as the most effective corps-level commander of the Allied Forces in Normandy.
 He wrote:

 The corps commander among the units that comprised the 21st Army Group who most likely had the largest personal impact on the Normandy campaign was Lieutenant General Guy Simonds.
 This senior officer of the II Canadian Corps created one of the most effective tank-infantry teams in the Allied forces through a high degree of improvisation during the drive from Caen to Falaise.
 This general was versatile and imaginative but was not able to generate the momentum that would have more fully closed off the Falaise gap at an earlier date.
 Despite this drawback, Simonds deserves credit for his effective command.

 Sir Max Hastings states: "one of the outstanding Allied corps commanders in Europe, a dour, direct officer who brought unusual imagination to bear on every operational plan for which he was responsible."